lherrman/museg/README.md

 - **Waveform Visualization**: Clear display for audio analysis and labeling
 - **JSON Export**: Export annotations in structured JSON format for ML training pipelines
 - **Keyboard Shortcuts**: Efficient workflow with keyboard navigation
-- **Cross-platform**: Built with Python and Qt for multi-platform compatibility

 ## Installation & Usage